Mastering the In-Tray Exercise: Essential Guide for Assessment Success

 - 1 in-tray exercise example (and links to more)

-3 essential resources for in-tray exercise success
+- The 3 simple steps to in-tray exercise success

 - You can try a real in-tray exercise here.